 Russell likes to talk with people.
 It’s his favourite thing.
 He also likes meeting people, knowing what is happening next and having something to do.
 Working on VoiceAbility’s Speak Out Council (SOC) is perfect for him.

-He has been working with VoiceAbility in a variety of roles for about five years now and is extremely successful at challenging the assumptions of what people with high support needs are capable of and want to achieve.
+He has been working with VoiceAbility in a variety of roles for eight years now, and is extremely successful at challenging the assumptions of what people with high support needs are capable of and want to achieve.